Downtown Dubai: Sheikh Mohammed bin Rashid Boulevard

-The New Year's Gala
+Emaar New Year's Eve

 Held in the center of Downtown Dubai every year, Dubai's New Year's Gala is one of the most celebrated events in Dubai.
-The celebration usually comprises a massive firework display and gathers hundreds of thousands of residents and tourists.
-In 2018, Burj Khalifa's owner and the host of the event, Emaar hosted a special light and laser show 'Light Up 2018' which brought in over a million visitors and reached over 2.5 billion people through live television broadcast and live streams on social media.
+The celebration usually comprises a massive firework display on the Burj Khalifa at midnight and gathers hundreds of thousands of residents and tourists.
+In 2018, Emaar hosted a special light and laser show 'Light Up 2018', on the Burj Khalifa, which brought in over a million visitors and reached over 2.5 billion people through live television broadcast and live streams on social media.
 'Light Up 2018' broke a world record for the 'largest light and sound show on a single building.'
+The fireworks returned for 2019 and is since been the most attended New Year's Party in Dubai.

 Forte Towers

 In May 2015, Emaar announced the twin tower project called Forte Towers – one of which will be a 70-storey building, making it the third tallest tower in the District.
+It was completed in 2023.

 Burj Vista

 According to a newspaper article in 2013, Emaar has launched two identically designed towers located on Muhammad Bin Rashid Boulevard in Downtown Dubai.
 One tower is 20 storeys high and the other is 65 storeys.
-Both towers consist of 640 apartments.
-Burj Vista offers lavish terraces that open onto stupendous views of the city's skyline.
-Completion and handover is scheduled for February 2018.
+They consist of 120 and 520 apartments respectively Completion and handover was in July 2018.